Mwaivictor/sunrise_supermarket_sql/README.md

 ├── 02_data.sql      Seed data, plus UPDATE and DELETE operations ├── 03_queries.sql   14 business queries, grouped by SQL concept │
+├── NOTES.md         Study notes: syntax reference and lessons learned │
 └── archive/         Original working files, kept for history
     ├── mwai_victor_sunrise_supermarket.sql
     └── sunrise.sql
 ```

-The three numbered scripts are the canonical version of this project — they are dependent, so run them in order.
+The three numbered scripts are the canonical version of this project.
+They are dependent, so run them in order.

+[`NOTES.md`](NOTES.md) is the reference built alongside the project: every SQL concept used here with syntax, the reasoning behind each choice, and the mistakes worth not repeating.

 `archive/` holds the original single-file scratchpad the project was written in, before it was split by concern.
 It is kept to show how the work actually developed; it is not meant to be run.

----

 ## Getting started